 - Think about recent weather conditions.
-Could it be that high winds, hail, frost or scorching heat has damaged the plant? - Does the plant show signs of a nutrient deficiency e.g yellow leaves (Refer to pages 26 and 27).
+Could it be that high winds, hail, frost or scorching heat has damaged the plant? - Does the plant show signs of a nutrient deficiency e.g. yellow leaves (Refer to pages 28-30).

-Aean your secateurs by wiping the blades thoronghly with encalyptus oil before moving between plants.
+aean your secateurs by wiping the blades thoroughly with encalyptus oil before moving between plants.